freerange/site/soups/weeknotes/week-167.snip.markdown

 ## Converting Mocha's documentation

-[James M] has spent the latter part of the week wishing he'd never started converting [Mocha]'s documentation from [rdoc] to [yard].
+[James M] has spent the latter part of the week wishing he'd never started converting [Mocha's documentation][mocha-documentation] from [rdoc] to [yard].
 All while trying to juggle GFR duties, house viewings and dealing with mortgage advisers.
 A splendid effort, James :-)

 ## Timmy printface's protégé